mdgeorge4153/hymns/README.md

 Scrolling the image
 -------------------

-At the beginning of the song, we want the image to be at the top.
+At the beginning of the song, we want the image to be positioned so that the top is visible.
 With the blue pointer set at 0:00 on the timeline and the image selected, find the "Location Y" property in the properties panel.
-It should be set at 0.00; if you drag it to the left or the right, you'll move the page up or down in the preview window.
+By default it's value is 0.00; dragging to the left or the right will move the page up or down in the preview window.

 Unfortunately, it seems you can't drag it all the way to the top.
 However, you can enter numeric values.
 Play around with it a bit to find where you want to